shromana98/BharatIntern_MachineLearning_Internship/README.md

 # BharatIntern_MachineLearning_Internship
 All tasks completed in Bharat Intern Machine Learning Internship.
+Excited to share my first project under the Machine Learning Internship at Bharat Intern! 🤖🌐 Project Overview:
+In this case study, I explored the fascinating world of housing data and used Linear Regression to predict house prices.
+It was a challenging and rewarding journey, and I'm thrilled to share some highlights with you!

+📈 Key Findings:
+Explored essential factors that influence house prices.
+Identified significant trends in the housing market.
+Developed a reliable predictive model for house price estimation.
+Extracted valuable insights into the relationships between variables.

+🏠 𝑷𝒓𝒐𝒋𝒆𝒄𝒕 1: 𝑯𝒐𝒖𝒔𝒆 𝑷𝒓𝒊𝒄𝒆 𝑷𝒓𝒆𝒅𝒊𝒄𝒕𝒊𝒐𝒏
+I developed a machine learning model using linear regression to predict house prices.
+Check out the Jupyter notebook code for this project.

+I like to express my gratitude to Bharat Intern for providing this opportunity Delighted to share the completion of the first task of my Machine Learning Internship at Bharat Intern.

+1) Overview of the Dataset: Started by taking a look at the dataset's structure and the data types of each column.
+2) Visualizing the Data: Used plotting techniques to visualize the data and plotted a correlation Heatmap.
+From there one thing was clear that Bathrooms , Area and Air conditioning were the making the highest impact on the pricing of Houses.
+3) Prepared the data for training and testing by splitting it.
+4) Used Regression techniques like Linear Regression, Random Forest, Lasso Regression, and PLS Regression.
+Other techniques such as k neighbors, Support Vector Regression were giving low accuracy score as compared to these techniques.
+ RESULTS:
+Accuracy of PLS Regression was 62.7%
+Accuracies of Linear Regression and Lasso Regression were the same 62.66%. and Accuracy of RandomForest Regression was 55.32%

+Now using Linear Regression gives one of the highest accuracy but it also had a very high Mean Absolute Error: 826960.5885819972 which is because of the outliers in the dataset.
+Same problem was faced with all the other Regression techniques.
+This means that while predicting the value of house my model's predictions for house prices are off by approximately $826,960.59 when compared to the true prices.
+This suggests that Regression might not be the optimal technique for this dataset.

+Task Title : "𝐇𝐨𝐮𝐬𝐞 𝐏𝐫𝐢𝐜𝐞 𝐏𝐫𝐞𝐝𝐢𝐜𝐭𝐢𝐨𝐧"

+Project Description : The project involved data exploration using Pandas and data visualization with Seaborn and Matplotlib to gain insights into the dataset.
+After selecting relevant features and splitting the data into training and testing sets, I employed scikit-learn to build a Linear Regression model for predicting house prices.

 # Task 2- "Wine Prediction model using Linear Regression"